-The 2018-2019 school year makes our fifth year taking community members to tours of our schools via DSUSD school busses.
+For five years we have been taking community members on tours of our schools via DSUSD school busses.
 Each year, the program changes a bit to provide new ways of sharing just what happens beyond the gates of our 34 schools.
-This year kicked off with a celebration of the completion of renovation projects at Hoover Elementary, La Quinta Middle, and Indio High.
+Last year kicked off with a celebration of the completion of renovation projects at Hoover Elementary, La Quinta Middle, and Indio High.